Integrated Pediatrics: From Basics to Practice with Heather Peterman, DAOM Complete Course; June 2021 Enrollment

 Module 3: Acupuncture & TCM for Pediatric Mental Health

-Pending 1.5 NCCAOM PDAs
+Approved for 1.5 NCCAOM PDAs

 The Covid-19 pandemic and long term social isolation has tremendously impacted the pediatric population.
 Pediatricians are acutely aware of this situation, reporting an increase in cases of anxiety, depression, fear, mistrust, and withdrawal.
 The medical community is globally searching for ways to help children and youth navigate these challenges and restore their sense of balance and mental health.